Pollution in China: Four-color alert system

-Beijing launched four-color alert system in 2013.
+Beijing launched the four-color alert system in 2013.
 It is based on the air quality index (AQI), which indicates how clean or polluted the air is.

 The Beijing government revised their four-color alert system at the start of 2016, increasing the levels of pollution required to trigger orange and red alerts.
 The change was introduced to standardize the alert levels across four cities including Tianjin and four cities in Hebei, and perhaps in direct response to the red alerts issues the previous December.

 Light pollution

-With active economic growth and a huge number of citizens, China is considered as the largest developing country in the world.
+With active economic growth and a huge number of citizens, China is considered the largest developing country in the world.
 Due to urbanization, light pollution generally is an environmental factor that significantly influences the quality and health of wildlife.
 According to Pengpeng Han et al., "In the 1990s, the increasing trend in light pollution regions mostly occurred in larger urban cities, which are mainly located in eastern and coastal areas, whereas the decreasing trend areas were chiefly industrial and mining cities rich in mineral resources, in addition to the central parts of large cities".
 In the 2000s, nearly all urban cities were dominated by an uprising trend in light pollution.

 Common pollutants

 Lead

 Lead poisoning was described in a 2001 paper as one of the most common pediatric health problems in China.
 A 2006 review of existing data suggested that one-third of Chinese children suffer from elevated serum lead levels.
 Pollution from metal smelters and a fast-growing battery industry has been responsible for most cases of, particularly high lead levels.
 In 2011, there were riots in the Zhejiang Haijiu Battery Factory from angry parents whose children received permanent neurological damage from lead poisoning.
-The central government has acknowledged the problem and has taken measures such as suspending battery factory production, but some see the response as inadequate and some local authorities have tried to silence criticisms.
+The central government has acknowledged the problem and has taken measures, such as suspending battery factory production, but some see the response as inadequate and some local authorities have tried to silence criticisms.

-A literature review of academic studies on Chinese children's blood lead levels found that the lead levels declined when comparing the studies published during 1995–2003 and 2004–2007 periods.
+A literature review of academic studies on Chinese children's blood lead levels found that the lead levels declined when comparing the studies published during the 1995–2003 and 2004–2007 periods.
 Lead levels also showed a declining trend after China banned lead in gasoline in 2000.
 Lead levels were still higher than those in developed nations.
 Industrial areas had higher levels than suburban areas, which had higher levels than urban areas.
 Controlling and preventing lead poisoning was described as a long-term mission.